-2017/18 - Year 3
+2018/19 - Year 4

-Actual reported retail revenue was £5.5 million over recovered based on the weighted average number of unique customers by service.
-This reflects a minor under-accrual from the prior year, changes in the mix of actual customers compared to the reforecast and again an increased take-up of the concessionary tariffs LITE and Aquacare Plus but at lower levels of average usage as compared to forecast when setting charges.
+The updated forecast retail revenue is £1.1 million under recovered based on the weighted average number of unique customers by service.
+This reflects a minor under-accrual from the prior year, and changes in the mix of actual customers compared to the reforecast, off-set by higher average usage for the Aquacare concessionary tariff as compared to the forecast when setting charges (meaning the cross-subsidy recovered through charges were in sufficient to off-set the level of discount given).

-2018/19 and 2019/20 - Years 4 and 5
+2019/20 - Year 5

 Our charge setting model solves revenue recovery by multiplying the cost to serve per service category by the number of unique customers served on each basis, smearing revenue recovery across the customer base in order to manage bill incidence effects.
 On this basis we forecast recovery of the allowed revenues in line with the control.
-The small forecast variance in 2018/19 relates to emerging differences in take-up of concessionary tariffs compared to forecast.